Pope expands ranks of cardinals who'll likely pick successor - NewsBreak

 Francis has tried to make gay Catholics feel welcome in the church, whose teaching holds that same-sex intercourse is a sin.

-With electing future pontiffs a key role for cardinals, McElroy, 68, was asked what he thought of Francis' saying that resignation for popes is a valid option.

-“In principle, I think it is a good idea at a particular moment when they feel they can no longer carry the burdens of that office, but I think this pope is far from that moment," the U.S. prelate said.
-“I believe he sees himself as far from that moment.
-What he has is a mobility issue, but it has not affected his mind.
-I can tell you he is still on top of things."

-Archbishop Ulrich Steiner of Manaus, Brazil, became the first cardinal from the Amazon, the vast, environmentally-vulnerable region in South America on the Argentine-born pontiff’s home continent.
-In remarks to The AP, Steiner expressed concern about increasing violence in the Amazon.
+Archbishop Ulrich Steiner of Manaus, Brazil, was tapped to be the first cardinal from the Amazon, the vast, environmentally-vulnerable region in South America on the Argentine-born pontiff’s home continent.
+In remarks to The AP, Steiner expressed concern about increasing violence in the Amazon —- “not only in terms of the environment, but also because of drugs.”

-“But this violence was not born there, it came from outside,'' Steiner, 71, said. ”It is always violence related to money.
-Concessions, deforestation, also with the mines, also with the fishing."

-At 48, the youngest member among the cardinals' ranks is an Italian missionary in Mongolia, where Catholics number some 1,300.
-Francis "knows how important it is supporting these little communities,'' said the new cardinal, Giorgio Marengo.
+Increasingly, more of the cardinals are coming from Asia and Africa, while fewer are coming from Europe, where the number of rank-and-file Catholics has dwindled in recent years.
+After the consistory, those from Europe will account for 42% of the College of Cardinals, compared to 52% in 2013, when Francis' pontificate began.

 Sabrina Sergi and Fanuel Morelli contributed to this report.